derekwang99/DH110-DEREKWANG/assignment03/README.md

 ## Insights

 1. Members of the elder generation that aren't good with technology learn about trending topics through their children.
+> "So my kids, they, they're more alert to trending topics.
+And some of my friends will send me YouTube too.
+So if I have time I will watch."

 2.